nearprotocol/stakewars/README.md

 # Stake Wars Episode II: Return of the Validators
-July 22nd 2020 update: added an explanation of the available challenges
+July 22nd 2020 update: new sections in this README file!

 Welcome to NEAR Stake Wars Episode II, Return of the Validators!